 The events are announced a month before the festival’s start, so make sure to register for your dream events, because lots of them have limited places.
 I wasn’t fast enough to get into the Marcel Wanders’ presentation, but could visit some open studios like this:

 iamart Cement Tile Manufacturer workshop

-Csaba and Kristóf started iamart Cement Tile Manufacturer in 2005, since that time they’ve experimented a lot to produce the perfect high quality cement tile.
-Finally their factory opened in 2017.
+Csaba and Kristóf started iamart Cement Tile Manufacturer in 2005, since that time they’ve experimented a lot to produce the perfect high-quality cement tile.
+Finally, their factory opened in 2017.
 Iamart isn’t just an average Marrakesh cement tile manufacture, their tiles can be used indoor and outdoor as well with a properly impregnated surface.

 On the workshop we designed and created our dream tile, choosing from their patterns and colours.
-The tiles are classical and modern in the same time thanks to 60 vibrant colours.
+The tiles are classical and modern at the same time thanks to 60 vibrant colours.
 It’s also possible to plan your own pattern idea with some requirements and the 3D printer will produce it for you.